torbiak/ptrkeys/README.md

 ptrkeys doesn't create a window that can be focused, so a single-key grab is necessary to setup a "global hotkey" that can be used to enable ptrkeys by grabbing the entire keyboard and thus "activating" the rest of its configured key bindings.
 The `GRAB` option is used in the `keys[]` definition to make a global hotkey.

-## Configuration

-TODO

-## Installation

-Edit config.mk to suit your system and set the install location.

-Then build and install using GNU make:

-    make clean install

 ## Running

 To try ptrkeys out, it can simply be run from the command line.